The 11 Best Big Island Farm Tours You Won’t Want to Miss

 Mauna Kea Tea

-Location: Honokaa
+- Location: Honokaa (East Hawaii)

-Tour length: 2 hours
+- Tour length: 2 hours

 Enjoy a privately guided tour through the beautiful landscape and then finish your tour with a premium tea ceremony.
 During the ceremony, they’ll help guide you through new ways to appreciate and experience tea.
 And when you book your tour, you can include notes about your current level of tea experience, so the tour guide is able to tailor the experience to meet you where you are.